List of Shameless (British TV series) characters: Ian Gallagher

 Even with the lingering animosity from Carl and Micky, Ian and Maxine are happy but they are thrown into turmoil when Carl, along with Chesney Karib (Qasim Akhtar), runs away after being accused of murder.
 Ian is initially not bothered with Carl's absence, and is more concerned at just how concerned Maxine is over Carl.
 When Ian and Maxine are in The Jockey, Maxine confronts Jimmy, whom everyone knows is the killer.
 As Ian looks on, Jimmy's sister hits Maxine in the head with a pool cue.
 Ian feels ashamed that he let Maxine fight the battle on her own and in spite of her reassurances, he begins to believe that she would have been better off with Carl.
 To try to prove his worth, Ian attempts to tape a confession from Jimmy, but Jimmy sees through his plan and savagely beats him.
 Ian begins to further withdraw and is unable to have sex with Maxine; during the time they do spend together, he becomes more paranoid about her feelings every time she mentions Carl.
 Carl's name is soon cleared and he attempts to make amends with Ian, but Ian isn't interested.
 He again accuses Maxine of wanting to be with Carl, to which she tells Ian she just doesn't want to be with him.
 In spite of this conflict, Ian and Maxine still have strong feelings for each other, and Carl convinces Maxine that she and Ian belong together.
 Ian shows up at hospital soon after Carl and Maxine talk, and he and Maxine smile at each other, and they reconcile.

 In the finale of series 7, Ian and Maxine were returning home after a night out, when they are accosted by a ruffian who attempts to mug them.
 But they fight back and overpower the thug, and drag him back unconscious to their house.
 The thug turns out to be a hireling of Roscoe, a Moss Side-based crime lord.
 After hours of deciding what to do with him, Maxine overhears a conversation where Ian admits that he would "rather fuck him than kill him".
-This seems to be the end of the relationship, as Ian's sexuality may might turn out to be the source of future infidelities.
+This seems to be the end of the relationship, as Ian's sexuality might turn out to be the source of future infidelities.
 When Ian prepares himself to kill the thug, Maxine and he find that he escaped from his bonds while they were conversing.
 Ian is seen later with a backpack, apparently leaving Chatsworth.
 It is not stated whether it is because he is leaving Maxine or if it is to avoid retribution by Roscoe's gang.
 He happens upon Karen Maguire (Rebecca Atkinson), as she and Joe Pritchard (Ben Batt) are about to leave Chatsworth themselves.
 After witnessing Joe's abusive treatment of Karen, Ian stows away in the boot of Joe's car.
 After Joe tries to beat and abuse Karen, Ian kills him and makes his exit from the show to dispose of the body.